SOMAS2020/SOMAS-Final-Report/LaTeX_guidelines.md

 ```
 Note that there is no comma before "and" in this case -- as this "and" is connecting the *nouns* and therefore, not the same "and" in FANBOYS which are indicated in point 9.

+11. Use full stops appropriately with commas.
+If the quote can be conceptually replaced by emphasis/bold text, then the full stop should be outside the quotation marks (see Example 2 below).
+If the sentence ends within the quote the full stop should be inside the quote (see Example 1 below).
+Example 1:
+According to Byron, "Our burgers are fantastic."
+Example 2:
+ The LaTeX guidelines are "fun".

 ## Todo:
 Write more guidelines as we progress...